akeneo/pim-docs/cookbook/mass_edition/dont_apply_rules_on_mass_edit_action.rst

 .. note::

-  All mass edit operation jobs are in minimal data fixtures in ``src/PimEnterprise/Bundle/InstallerBundle/Resources/fixtures/minimal/jobs.yml``
+  All mass edit operation jobs are in the minimal data fixtures and declared in ``src/PimEnterprise/Bundle/InstallerBundle/Resources/fixtures/minimal/jobs.yml``